-8. Verify that all of the disk drives are recognized.
+8. Verify that the RAID controller is recognized.

-If the devices are still not recognized, see the appropriate hardware installation, maintenance and troubleshooting book for more information.
+If the devices are still not recognized, see the appropriate hardware installation, maintenance and troubleshooting document for more information.

 9. When you have verified that the system is recognizing all of its disk drives, enter: